radcli14/drubble/README.md

 There are two virtual sticks which appear as crosshairs on the screen.
 Touch the stick on the lower left to move the stool.
 Touch the stick on the lower right to move the player.
-The "Options" button in the upper left will return to the Your goal is to bounce the ball off the top of your stool, as far and as high as possible.
+The "Options" button in the upper left will return to the game selection screen.
+Your goal is to bounce the ball off the top of your stool, as far and as high as possible.
 There are sub-variations on the game, "Single dRuBbLe," and "Double dRuBbLe."